internxt/cli/README.md

 ```
 USAGE
-  $ internxt trash restore file [-n] [-i <value>] [-d <value>]
+  $ internxt trash restore file [--json] [-n] [-i <value>] [-d <value>]

 FLAGS
   -d, --destination=<value>  The folder id where the file is going to be restored.
 Leave empty for the root folder.
   -i, --id=<value>           The file id to be restored from the trash.

 HELPER FLAGS
-  -n, --non-interactive  Blocks the cli from being interactive.
-If passed, the cli will not request data through the
+  -n, --non-interactive  Prevents the CLI from being interactive.
+When enabled, the CLI will not request input through
-                         console and will throw errors directly
+                         the console and will throw errors directly.

+GLOBAL FLAGS
+  --json  Format output as json.

 DESCRIPTION
   Restore a trashed file into a destination folder.